 GROWN OUTDOORS & IN THE GREENHOUSE

 We both really like winter squashes of various types, and were pretty successful at our former location.
-However, in that lower location we were plagued by squash bugs and cucumber beetles, and the fight went on most of the summer, sometimes losing plants completely.
+However, in that lower location we were plagued by squash bugs and cucumber beetles, and the fight continued all summer.
+Sometimes losing plants completely.
 Here at 9,000 feet I have not seen either one of those vermin.
 Yahoo!!
 (Shhhhh!!!
 I don’t want them to find us!)

-Although we are not plagued with those bugs, the winter squash in the outdoor garden has not been as successful as the zucchini.
 I’d heard about other gardeners in the area growing winter squash successfully, even varieties that indicate 100 days to maturity, so I thought I would have no problem.
-But I wasn’t so successful.
+Although we are not plagued with those bugs, the winter squash in the outdoor garden is persnickety.
+Temperamental?

 GREENHOUSE: WINTER SQUASH